voxpupuli/puppet-icinga/README.md

 ### Changes in v2.7.0

 * The Class icinga::web now uses event as MPM instead of worker.
+* Class icinga::repos got a new parameter 'manage_powertools' to manage the PowerTools on CentOS Stream, Rocky and AlmaLinux.

 ### Changes in v2.0.0